thewoolleyman/workstation/README.md

     * Unknown tag -> Options -> Custom HTML Tags:
       * Add 'nuxt' (for Vue apps)
       * Add 'rootDir' (for jest config)
-  * Javascript -> General ->
+  * Javascript and Typescript -> General ->
     * Unresolved reference: Uncheck unless you have everything really locked down with Typescript types for all your code and libraries (uncheck for GitLab project)
+  * Javascript and Typescript -> Unused Symbols ->
     * Unused global symbol: Uncheck (incorrectly flags some things, e.g. Nuxt config) TODO: Still needed?
 Check in a Nuxt app...
   * Markdown ->
     * Uncheck "Incorrectly numbered list item"
-  * Ruby -> Naming Conventions
-    * Unconventional ... name: Change max length on all from 30 to 40.
-Terseness is not a virtue; name things appropriately and wrap lines if ya gotta.
   * (In Idea IDE only) Kotlin -> Naming Conventions -> Class naming convention: Change to `[A-Za-z][A-Za-z\d]*` (allow lowercase first letter)
   * Proofreading -> Typo -> Options -> Uncheck "Process code"
   * Security -> Link with unencrypted protocol -> "Ignored URLs": Add "http://test.host" (for Rails apps)
 * Editor -> Inlay Hints
   * Code vision -> Uncheck "Code author" (can open Annotations to see authors)
-* Keymap - Mac OS X 10.5+
+* Keymap - Mac OS
   * **NOTE: I've decided to learn default keymaps whenever they exist.
 I now only add ones that are useful but unmapped.**
   * **Tip: "Move Caret to Text Start/End" is bound to "home/end" by default.
 On a Mac small/laptop keyboard, use is Fn+Cmd+<right|left> for "home/end"**
-  * Show F1, F2, etc. keys on the touch bar (If applicable, there will be checkbox at bottom of Keymap panel)
+  * (ONLY if you have a touch bar mac) Show F1, F2, etc. keys on the touch bar (If applicable, there will be checkbox at bottom of Keymap panel)
   * Main Menu
     * Code
       * Inspect Code...: Add Ctrl+Option+Cmd+I